SimonJayed/CreatHive/frontend/System.md

     -   Analyzed the `frontend` directory for Frontend structure (React).
 2.  **Pattern Analysis**:
     -   Checked `src/api/blogApi.js` to understand how the frontend communicates with the backend.
-    -   Checked `src/components/blogs/BlogCRUD.jsx` to understand the UI structure, state management, and styling.
+    -   Checked `src/components/blogs/BlogCRUD.jsx` and `src/components/blogs/BlogsFeed.jsx` to understand the UI structure, state management, and styling.
 3.  **Implementation**:
     -   **Backend**: Created Entity, Repository, Service, and Controller for the `Artist` feature.
     -   **Frontend**: Created API connector and CRUD component for the `Artist` feature, replicating the observed patterns.